Check if Windows Updates were installed

-In order to determine which updates are installed to your device, there are various ways to achieve this.
+To determine which updates are installed on your device.
+There are various ways to achieve this.
 Here are a few steps to perform this task.

 This will thereby output a list of installed updates on your device.